radicalnetwork/rNetwork/README.md

 # rNetwork - Website
-### Bring Collaboration to an ecosystem of distributed work
+### Bringing Collaboration to the Distributed Work Ecosystem